Tim Blanchard: Supercars Championship

-In 2015 Blanchard continued with LDM but was promoted to a full-time drive in the team's No. 3 Commodore.
+In 2015, Blanchard continued with LDM but was promoted to a full-time drive in the team's No. 3 Commodore.

-In 2016 Blanchard moved to Britek Motorsport, a satellite team of Brad Jones Racing.
+In 2016, Blanchard moved to Britek Motorsport, a satellite team of Brad Jones Racing.

-In 2017 the Britek REC was replaced by Blanchard's own, Blanchard Racing Team, purchased from Super Black Racing.
+In 2017, the Britek REC was replaced by Blanchard's own, Blanchard Racing Team, purchased from Super Black Racing.

+Blanchard stepped back from full-time racing in the Supercars Championship at the end of the 2018 season, however continuing in following years as a co-driver at endurance events.
+Blanchard then stepped away from co-driving duties following the 2023 season, in order to focus on managing the family-owned race team as it became a two-car operation.